f4b6a3/uuid-creator/README.md

 Usage
 ------------------------------------------------------

-All UUID types can be created from the facade [`UuidCreator`](https://javadoc.io/doc/com.github.f4b6a3/uuid-creator/latest/com.github.f4b6a3.uuid/com/github/f4b6a3/uuid/UuidCreator.html).
+All UUID subtypes can be created from the facade [`UuidCreator`](https://javadoc.io/doc/com.github.f4b6a3/uuid-creator/latest/com.github.f4b6a3.uuid/com/github/f4b6a3/uuid/UuidCreator.html).

-The goal of this class is to make most of the library's functionality available in a single place so that you developers don't have to worry about the internals of the library.
-All you need is to decide which type of UUID you need for your application and call the respective generation method.
-If in doubt, read the documentation and check the source code.
+The goal of the facade is to make most of the library's functionality available in a single place so that you don't have to worry about the internals of the library.
+All you need is to decide which UUID subtype you need for your application and call the respective generation method.
+If in doubt, read the documentation and check out the source code.

 Create a [UUIDv1](https://github.com/f4b6a3/uuid-creator/wiki/1.1.-UUIDv1):